IanFinlayson/tetra/docs/frontend.md

 Each of these are leaf nodes which store only one value in the correspondingly typed value.

+##### NODE_VECVAL
+This node type represents a vector literal.
+If there are no children, it represents the empty vector [].
+If there is one child, that child is an expression which gives the value of the next element in the vector.
+If there is a second child, it is another NODE_VECVAL giving the rest of the vectors values.

 ##### NODE_IDENTIFIER
 A leaf node that represents an identifier node and stores the name in the string value.